 - people with mental disorders (including young people);

 - people in isolated communities (including young people);

 - long term unemployed (including young people)

 All target groups, but the elderly, can include young people.
-Still, in none of the services designed by the Ministry of Labour and Social Justice, young people are not specially targeted and none of these services is specially designed for young people.
+Still, in none of the services designed by the Ministry of Labour and Social Solidarity, young people are not specially targeted and none of these services is specially designed for young people.

 - accommodation in residential centres

 - protected houses for persons with disabilities

 - integration centres through occupational therapies for persons with disabilities

 - special accommodation for victims of violence or trafficking